thelang-io/docs.thelang.io/docs/guides/types.md

   Programs using `any` type use more RAM, in most cases you don't need it.

 ## Void
-This type can only be used as function return type
+This type can only be used as function return type.

 ```the
 fn printNumber (num: int) void {